-The critically acclaimed FPS RPG Skyrim isn’t exactly new.
+The critically acclaimed RPG Skyrim isn’t exactly new.
 Through many different platforms (too many!), Bethesda has offered all the fantasy, deep lore and huge exploration possibilities that have cemented Skyrim as a classic.

 One of its main features is that no matter how much you know about Skyrim, how long you have played it for, there is always something new to discover.
 The list of items in Skyrim, for example, is impossibly long – it can be too much to handle by oneself.

 Fret not!
 To begin with, we’ll be taking a look at the definite list of the 15 best weapons in Skyrim.
 In this article, you will learn the location of the top weapons for all classes and how to obtain each one.
 With this arsenal in your hands, your trips into the unknown wilderness, dungeons and risky quests will be a cinch.

 It should be noted that there will be quest spoilers below; you have been warned!

 Without further ado, here are the best weapons in Skyrim!